Why the name FreeOK?

 FreeOK is a portmanteau of the original and intended name, Freethought Oklahoma.
 One of the early planners suggested shortening it to FreeOK and when it was oft-used as a text message shorthand slang during texting between the planners, the name just stuck.

 Freethought is a philosophical viewpoint that holds that beliefs and opinions should be formed on the basis of science, logic, and reason, and should not be influenced by authority, tradition, revelation or dogma.

 Not necessarily.
 For beginners, atheism is not a philosophy (and neither is it a religion, worldview, creed, belief system, et al.), but rather, it is broadly a lack of belief in God or gods and is, in no way, synonymous with nor a necessity of freethought.
 It is the process – not the conclusion – by which freethought is differentiated from other philosophies.
 A person can actually be a theist because they are a freethinker while another person can be an atheist despite not being a freethinker.
-Nevertheless, freethought is a philosophy accepted most commonly by non-theists (including, but not limited to atheists, agnostics, and deists) so there will be many in attendance.
+Nevertheless, freethought is a philosophy accepted most commonly by non-theists (including, but not limited to atheists, agnostics, and deists).

 We are, by nature, a secular organization.
 Religious persons are welcome to participate in all of our endeavors, but proselytizing is generally frowned upon.
 At the same token, ad hominem attacks against theists by our volunteers will not be tolerated while on a work site.
 We aim to create an honest, tolerant and friendly environment for all who choose to work with us and we maintain that the environment be free of religious influence.